etf1/kafka-transformer/README.md

 	Project(message *kafka.Message)
 }
 ```
-Here is an example which stores the messages in memory in a slice :
+Here is an example which stores the messages in a slice (in memory):

 ```golang
 type sliceProjector struct {